nearmap/kubefs/README.md

 ```

 Both of these scripts assume that you either:
-- Don't havea virtual environment in `.ve/` at all (it will setup it up for
+- Don't have a virtual environment in `.ve/` at all (it will setup it up for
   you), or
 - You have a fully populated virtual environment in `.ve/`